-The International Harp Therapy Program offers On-Line Preparation for our Attendance Classes in both Level 1 and Level 2 training that are designed to encourage students and players of all levels to join the program.
+The International Harp Therapy Program offers a complete At-Home Study Program with On-Line lectures.
+We welcome players of all levels to join the program and will work with you in a comprehensive music development program.
 IHTP is accredited by the National Standards Board for Therapeutic Musicians.
 We meet and excel in all the Standards set forth by this organization.

-New to the Harp? – you can now begin the home-study portion of the program with study of the 10 required DVDs and readings.
+New to the Harp? – you can now begin the home-study program with study of the 10 required DVDs and readings.

 By applying to the program now, you can engage your personal mentor to help prepare you for our upcoming trainings.
 See SCHEDULE.
 If you are a beginner harp player you can engage a trained teacher who will guide you through SKYPE on-line lessons.